-UN WWAP Working Group on Gender-Disaggregated Indicators
+UN WWAP Working Group on Sex-Disaggregated Indicators

-WWAP has been a leader in mainstreaming gender into all of its projects and publications such as the 2012 edition of the World Water Development Report ( WWDR) “Managing Water Under Uncertainties and Risks”, the 2014 annual report ( WWDR2014) “Water and Energy” and all side publications.
+WWAP has been a leader in mainstreaming gender into all of its projects and publications, such as in the World Water Development Reports of the last 4 years.

-- World Water Forum in South Korea in 2015
+- World Water Forum, South Korea 2015

-- the World Water Week 2015
+- World Water Week, Stockholm 2014 & 2015

 - UNESCO General Conference 2015